 If your childcare center offers summer camps or other short-term programs, you’ll want to designate a separate bookkeeping system for this in advance.
-Keep in mind that offering these short-term arrangements can be profitable if you have the space and resources to hire seasonal staff, but that it may detract from your capacity to accept families with year-round needs.
+Keep in mind that offering these short-term arrangements can be profitable if you have the space and resources to hire seasonal staff, but it may detract from your capacity to accept families with year-round needs.

-3. Don’t forget to bill for extras
+Don’t forget to bill for extras.

-4. Consider hiring an accountant
+Consider hiring an accountant.

 No one knows better than you do that caring for children is a time and energy consuming task.
 You need to be able to devote your time to the children in your care, not crunching numbers.
-And since childcare providers are often open for extended hours, it’s especially important that you can go home to your own family when you shut your doors for the day.
+Since childcare providers are often open for extended hours, it’s especially important that you can go home to your own family when you shut your doors for the day.

 A monthly accountant can provide the ongoing, real-time advice to help you make smart financial decisions throughout your fiscal year.
-If you go this route, though, it's important to find a provider with expertise in the childcare industry.
+If you do go this route, it's important to find a provider with expertise in the childcare industry.